dsteinberg/libcluster/README.txt

     - The Symmetric Grouped Mixtures Clustering (S-GMC) model [3]

-    - Topic Clustering Model for Multinomial Documents, and Gaussian Observations
+    - Simultaneous Clustering Model for Multinomial Documents, and Gaussian Observations [3].

+    - Multiple Clustering Model (MCM) for clustering two observations, one of an image/document, and mulltiple of segments/words simultaneously [3].

     - And more clustering algorithms based on diagonal Gaussian, and Exponential distributions.